 Although Instructional Design is a handy tool for learning instructors, it does have its share of limitations as well.

 Cost: The cost factor is a double-edged sword here.
 The low cost of availing instructional material is an advantage for learners.
-But, a huge work-force along with latest technology and equipment are required for instructional material development.
+But, a huge workforce along with the latest technology and equipment is essential for instructional material development.
 This costs a lot of money.
 As a result, the producers of instructional material may suffer.

 Quality: The quality of the instructional material can differ if it is not produced by expert instructional designers.

-Requires Adequate Training: Teachers require adequate training to use and operate new technology.
+Requires Adequate Training: Teachers require adequate training to use and operate the new technology.

 Lack of Resources: Instructional material cannot be accessed if there is a lack of adequate resources, such as appropriate electronic devices and a stable internet connection.